zhaoshuoxp/Pipelines-Wrappers/README.md

 #### Input

-* Paired-end fastq files with _R1/2.fastq.gz suffix all together in a directory, i.e.
+* Paired-end fastq files with _R1/2.fastq.gz or _1/2.fq.gz suffix all together in a directory, i.e.

 > Single-end not supported